HL7/UTG/pages/_includes/intro.md

 # {{ page.title }}

 ## Introduction
-This is the terminology defined by HL7.
+This is the home page for the full set of all terminology defined and published by HL7.

-todo: doco users need to consume UTG
+Users may browse the terminology on these pages.